 - Lie #1: I’m making a living as a published author.

 This one is such a doozy, and leads unsuspecting newer authors down a path of self-loathing and false idols.
 This lie is often spoken between author peers and sometimes to family members.
 We want to believe in ourselves that we will eventually be successful and have others think that we’re doing extraordinarily well because we like that positive feeling.
 We don’t want people to think we’re losers and are barely seeing $10 Amazon paychecks.
-Some even call it “fake it until you make it” like I mention above.
+Some even call it “fake it till you make it” like I mention above.
 The problem with this is it’s delusional and also a lie.
 It creates problems, and an author can easily be outed for saying this.

 Given the power of KDSpy and other book reporting sites, it’s easy to tell how much an author is actually making, unless they’re doing sales of their books (both physical & digital) through their own website.
 And even then, website traffic can easily be checked, too, to validate that claim.
 On top of that, if the website looks like garbage and hasn’t been updated in quite some time, the validity of that statement is going to lose all credibility.